 FREQUENTLY ASKED QUESTIONS

-NOTE: If this is your FIRST TIME to use this new registration site (even if you have volunteered in the past),
+NOTE: If you have volunteered with the City prior to May 2019 and this is your FIRST TIME to use this new registration site,

 you will need to create a new account and password.